 Premedicine and Professional Health Careers

 Take the classes you need to prepare for a career change to the healthcare field.
-Professional health careers programs allow college graduates to take undergraduate science courses to prepare for application to schools of medicine and related professions (dentistry, veterinary medicine, pharmacy, osteopathy, podiatry).
+Professional health careers programs allow college graduates to take undergraduate science courses to prepare for application to schools of medicine and related professions (dentistry, veterinary medicine, pharmacy, podiatry).
 Additional concentrations are offered in clinical psychology, nursing, physical therapy and physician assistant.
 These programs are for students who have a bachelor's degree but have not completed or have never taken the courses generally required for admission to these schools.

 Premedicine and Professional Health Careers Programs

 Take the laboratory science courses in biology, chemistry and physics required for application to medical and related professional schools.

 Complete science courses in biology, chemistry, physics, psychology and statistics required for application to nursing programs.